2017 Halamish stabbing attack: Attack

-On July 21st, 2017, a Palestinian youth armed with a knife jumped over the security fence at Halamish and entered a house with an open door some 100 meters from the fence, surprising members of the Solomon family who were preparing for a Shalom Zachar celebration for the birth of a grandson.
+On July 21, 2017, a Palestinian youth armed with a knife jumped over the security fence at Halamish and entered a house with an open door some 100 meters from the fence, surprising members of the Solomon family who were preparing for a Shalom Zachar celebration for the birth of a grandson.
 He stabbed to death the 70-year-old grandfather Yossi, his 46-year-old daughter Chaya, and 36-year-old Elad who were all pronounced dead at the scene.
 The 68-year-old grandmother, Tova, was stabbed and injured seriously as well before escaping upstairs.
 Elad's wife and three children who were downstairs escaped upstairs and barricaded themselves in a room with two infants.
 An Israeli soldier home on leave responded, shooting the attacker through a window.

 Assailant

 The assailant was Omar al-Abed, aged 19, from Kobar, a village near Ramallah.
 Two hours before the attack, Omar Al-Abed al-Jalil had called for the defense of the Masjid Al Aqsa on his Facebook page, writing: "Take your weapons and resist....
 I only have a knife and it will answer the call of Al-Aqsa....
 I know I am going and will not return."
 Al-Jalil carried a Quran and a bottle of water to the attack, and is believed to have ritually purified himself prior to entering the house and attacking.

 Al-Abed was sentenced to 4 life sentences by the military court and damages of 2,5500,000 NIS ($724,634) to the victims.
 In their sentence, the judges wrote that "We also discussed the maximum sentence — the death penalty.
 Words cannot describe the extent of the atrocity committed by the defendant" and called for al-Abed "not to be released in any future deal".
 In a dissenting minority opinion, judge Dov Gilboa ruled in favor of the death penalty saying al-Abed "enjoyed the whole trial with a smile".
 The two other judges, Zvi Heilbronn and Menachem Lieberman, voted against the death penalty.

-In May 2018, the Israeli Defense Ministry estimated that Al-Abed (who already received 12,200 NIS (3,370 USD)), would receive 12,604,000 NIS (3.5 million USD) in payments from the Palestinian Authority by the time he reaches 80.
+In May 2018, the Israeli Defense Ministry estimated that Al-Abed (who already received 12,200 NIS (US$3,370)), would receive 12,604,000 NIS (US$3.5 million) in payments from the Palestinian Authority by the time he reaches 80.
 The estimate was prepared in conjunction with Israel legislation which would allow for permanent deductions of transfers to the Palestinian Authority due to such payments, similar to the US Taylor Force Act.